shirleyobih1/path-cc.github.io/_news/2020-12-18-OSG-Training-and-Campus-Workshop.md

 ---
 title: "Don't Miss the February 8-9 Campus Workshop on Distributed High-thoughput Computing"
 date: 2020-12-18T12:00:00+00:00
-excerpt: Save the date and register now for another Campus Workshop on distributed high-throughput computing (dHTC) February 8-9 offered by the Parternship to Advance Throughput computig (PATh)
+excerpt: Save the date and register now for another Campus Workshop on distributed high-throughput computing (dHTC) February 8-9 offered by the Parternship to Advance Throughput computig (PATh).
 publish: true
 ---